wesrupert/vim/README.md

 ---

+Notes:
-__g__: Plugin is a GitHub submodule.
+* __g__: Plugin is a GitHub submodule.
 Following Git installation will get the latest version.
-__m__: Plugin is not a GitHub submodule.
+* __m__: Plugin is not a GitHub submodule.
 The version located at the indicated url may be newer.

 That's all.
 Thanks for downloading [ora-flavored vim](https://github.com/orablu/vim)!